DecastMetronic/minunit/README.md

 `mu_assert_double_eq(expected, result)`: it will pass if the two values are almost equal or show their values as the error message.
 The value of `MINUNIT_EPSILON` sets the threshold to determine if the values are close enough.

+`mu_assert_string_eq(expected, result)`: it will pass if the two strings are equal or show their contents as the error message.

 ## Authors